euroscipy/euroscipy_proceedings/papers/helge_eichhorn/eichhorn.rst

     A three-dimensional visualization of the orbit based on Matplotlib. :label:`3d`

-We can achieve an equal result, apart from numerical errors, by numerically integrating Newton's equation:
+We can achieve a similar result, apart from numerical errors, by numerically integrating Newton's equation:

 .. math::
     :label: newton